dortania/OpenCore-Post-Install/universal/audio.md

 ### AppleALC working inconsistently

-Sometimes race conditions can occur where your hardware isn't initialized in time for AppleHDAController resulting in no sound output.
+Sometimes rare conditions can occur where your hardware isn't initialized in time for AppleHDAController resulting in no sound output.
 To get around this, you can either:

 Specify in boot-args the delay: